voxel51/fiftyone/docs/source/user_guide/app.rst

     Any customizations you make only apply to the current dataset.
-Each time you load a new dataset, the color scheme will revert to that dataset's default color scheme (if any), or else the global default color scheme.
+Each time you load a new dataset, the color scheme will revert to that dataset's default color scheme (if any) or else the global default color scheme.

     To persist a color scheme, you can press `Save as default` to save the color scheme as the dataset's default scheme, copy it via the modal's JSON